 Eric Packer, a manager of financial assets who is worth billions, decides he wants to travel across Manhattan for a haircut.
 His chief of security warns him that the journey will be slow and difficult due to the fact that the streets are being held up by a Presidential parade and protestors.
 Packer is determined and they set out in his stretch limousine.
 Along the way, various people stop by to talk with, advise and have sex with Eric.
 He makes attempts to connect with his wife Elise who appears to be aloof.
 The yuan is falling badly and Eric is losing billions but he feels strangely enlivened by this.
 As events in the street become more chaotic, Eric’s security detail learns that there is a credible threat against his life.

 Canada’s David Cronenberg is one of the cultiest of genre directors.
 Cronenberg began making arty experimental films such as Stereo (1969) and Crimes of the Future (1970), before gaining success with a series of vivid B movies – Shivers/They Came from Within (1975), Rabid (1976) and The Brood (1979).
 Cronenberg’s work became increasingly more successful, mainstream and better budgeted with the likes of Scanners (1981), Videodrome (1983), The Dead Zone (1983) and The Fly (1986).
 After Dead Ringers (1988), his greatest masterpiece, a disturbingly clinical venture into the troubled relationship between twins, Cronenberg began to venture away from any easy pigeonholing as a genre director.
 His successive works throughout the 1990s included challenging literary adaptations and ventures into alternate sexuality such as Naked Lunch (1991), M. Butterfly (1993) and Crash (1996), a surprisingly dull Virtual Reality film with eXistenZ (1999) and a subjective portrait of mental illness in Spider (2002).
-Cronenberg’s works of the 00s have left any association with genre material and/or disturbed psychology and simply been straight dramas with the likes of A History of Violence (2005), Eastern Promises (2007), A Dangerous Method (2011) and Maps to the Stars (2014).
+Cronenberg’s works of the 00s have left any association with genre material and/or disturbed psychology and simply been straight dramas with the likes of A History of Violence (2005), Eastern Promises (2007), A Dangerous Method (2011) and Maps to the Stars (2014), before an extraordinary return to genre material with Crimes of the Future (2022).

 With Cosmopolis, Cronenberg has adapted a book by American novelist and playwright Don DeLillo.
 DeLillo is in his seventies and has been publishing since 1971, producing works such as White Noise (1985), Libra (1988), a fictional treatment of the life of Lee Harvey Oswald, Underworld (1997), The Body Artist (2001), Falling Man (2007) and Point Omega (2007).
 Don DeLillo’s books are works of social criticism that tackle many of the ideas of the postmodern identity crisis.
 He has won numerous awards, although he has been known to readily absorb science-fictional themes into his works.
-The only previous DeLillo work to be filmed was his screenplay for the baseball film Game 6 (2005).
+The only previous DeLillo work to be filmed was his screenplay for the baseball film Game 6 (2005) and Noah Baumbach’s subsequent adaptation of White Noise (2022).
 Cosmopolis (2003) was originally written about the collapse of the dotcom bubble in 2001 but Cronenberg has smartly updated it as a work about the 2008 recession and Occupy era.
 Cronenberg remains surprisingly faithful to the book, frequently using DeLillo’s dialogue exactly as it is.

 If you want the soundbite comparison, you could compare Cosmopolis to a conceptual collision between Wall Street (1987) and Fight Club (1999).
 From Wall Street, we get a work that is determined to head-on confront the moral issues of capitalism.
 Like Fight Club, it is a work that attempts to philosophically tackle the contemporary world.
 Both films write dialogue in terms of agitprop sloganeering – cryptic phrases here like “money has lost its narrative quality”, “time is a corporate asset” – that you could easily see as ending up on a T-shirt or as a piece of graffiti.
 I am of the firm belief that Cosmopolis is a cult film that is waiting to find its audience.
 On the other hand, it makes for a far more difficult sell as a cult film than Fight Club did.
 Where Fight Club existed as a manifesto for reclamation of identity by men who felt disenfranchised by the modern world, Cosmopolis sits at the cool distance of a ride in a mirrored and sound-proofed limousine, looking on at the spectacle of a collapsing world.
 It is detached rather than up in arms, even if both films chart the eventual self-destruction of their protagonist and the symbolic collapse of capitalism.